Bumpnose trevally: Biology and fishery

 The bumpnose trevally is usually founds in small groups of two or more, swimming along beaches where they take prey which consists of shrimp, small crabs, and fish.
-Studies on the North West Shelf of Australia have found the species often aggregates with other carangids, particularly Carangoides humerosus, Ulua aurochs, and Selaroides leptolepis, and together these make up a large proportion of the resident fish fauna.
+Studies on the North West Shelf of Australia have found the species often aggregates with other carangids, particularly Carangichthys humerosus, Atropus aurochs, and Selaroides leptolepis, and together these make up a large proportion of the resident fish fauna.
 Reproduction in the species is very poorly known, with young fish often showing up in South Africa during summer.

 The bumpnose trevally is of minor importance to fisheries throughout its range, caught using hook and line, bottom trawls, beach seines, and various fish traps.
 In some areas, such as Fiji, it is of more importance, but no catch statistics are available for the species.
 It is also of minor importance to anglers, often taken from beaches and piers using baits, and is considered marginal table fare.